 “It brings up a lot for me – it’s a reminder of pain, of holding something inside.”
 Emily Trim’s voice-over dissolves into quiet sobbing during a short sequence of her Toronto-to-Africa airline flight.
 “I don’t want to hold onto those feelings anymore.”
 A compressed glimpse of the Harare tarmac outside the passenger window, and somewhere beyond that, ground zero – Ariel School, Ruwa, Zimbabwe.

 It has taken 20 years to find an excuse to return to the scene that put Trim at a serious distance from every other Earthling who wasn’t there.
 The invite arrived in a text message from a former classmate who saw it as well.
-She reminded Emily that Ariel School was observing its silver anniversary.
+She reminded Emily that Ariel School was about to celebrate its silver anniversary.

 Emily made her emotional pilgrimage in 2014, but a record of the journey — a 99-minute documentary called “Ariel Phenomenon” — was finally released last week.
 By coincidence, I rented it a day after the Uvalde Massacre.
-But the parallels – rattled elementary schoolkids attempting to describe the unimaginable – seemed pretty obvious.
-With a few notable exceptions.
-For one thing, everyone survived.
+But the parallels – shaken elementary schoolkids attempting to describe the unimaginable – seemed pretty obvious.
+But with a few notable exceptions.
+For one thing, everyone at Ariel survived.
 For another, the shock and awe that descended upon five dozen children romping at a school playground in 1994 and triggered a more interior sort of turmoil has yet to reveal the culprits’ identities.

 It's safe to assume that newcomers to the UFO drama hadn’t heard of the Zimbabwe encounter until director James Fox brought it to a mass audience in the kicker to his gold-standard 2020 documentary, “The Phenomenon.”
 To explain what happened in Ruwa, Fox gained limited but meaningful access to contemporaneous footage shot largely by the BBC and Dr. John Mack, the late Harvard psychiatrist.
 But filmmaker Randall Nickerson had everything.
 And the curator of Mack’s archives had spent more than a decade gathering enough material to weave into a feature-length stand-alone update of the Ruwa story.
 The stakes, after all, were personal.